act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Passed example 6

-Pages contain different amounts of information and/or differently worded information, but fulfils the same purpose in relation to the link:
+Pages contain different amounts of information and/or differently worded information, but fulfil the same purpose in relation to the link:

 ```html
 <a href="/test-assets/6cbcbe/page1.html">Call us</a>